 Dolle Jan's dream (1970) Piet van Stuivenberg

-In 1968 the Rotterdam Art Foundation (RKS) commissioned Piet van Stuivenberg to pay homage to Herman Heijermans (1864 - 1924).
-Heijermans, born in Rotterdam, is known for his plays such as'Op hoop van zegen'And'Links".
+In 1968, the Rotterdam Art Foundation (RKS) commissioned Piet van Stuivenberg to pay tribute to Herman Heijermans (1864 - 1924).
+The Rotterdam-born writer Heijermans is known for his plays such as'Op hoop van zegen'And'Links".
 His play 'Outcome'was performed with great success by the Nieuw Rotterdams Toneel in the 1960s.
-That is why the RKS commissioned Van Stuivenberg to portray the main character in this piece: Jan with the swan - also the main character in Heijermans 'story'Dolle Jan's dream".
-Van Stuivenberg chose the moment when a proud Jan, with his pockets full of 'diamonds', returned to earth.
-The initial shape of the stone block from which Piet van Stuivenberg has carved is still recognizable.
+That is why the RKS commissioned Van Stuivenberg to portray the main character in this piece: Jan with the swan - also the main character in Heijermans 'story'Dolle Jan's dream'.
+Van Stuivenberg chose the moment when a proud Jan returns to earth with his pockets full of 'diamonds'.
+The initial shape of the block of stone that Piet van Stuivenberg carved out is still recognizable.
 The artist has translated the robustness of the material into the angular shapes of his design.
-Nevertheless, he has also processed a certain sensitivity through a few smooth lines.
-It seems as if Jan lovingly pushes the head of the swan against his face.
-Heijermans himself did not like Rotterdam: he could not settle in the city and only came to fruition when he went to live in Amsterdam.
-According to some, his homage also did not come into its own at its original location on the lawn near the Leuvekolk.
-The work of art was therefore moved in 2012 to the Joost Banckertsplaats, where a stolen bronze statue had created a demand for a new statue by the residents there.
+Yet he has also processed a certain sensitivity through a few smooth lines.
+It seems as if Jan is lovingly pushing the swan's head against his face.
+Heijermans himself was not that fond of Rotterdam: he could not settle in the city and only flourished when he went to live in Amsterdam.
+According to some, his homage also did not do justice to its original spot on the lawn near the Leuvekolk.
+The artwork was therefore moved in 2012 to the Joost Banckertsplaats, where a stolen bronze statue had created a demand for a new statue by the residents there.